tony-aw/tinycodet/README.md

 #> [1] TRUE
 ```

-Numbers can have many different subtypes whilst still being `numeric`.
+Numbers can have many different sub-types whilst still being `numeric`.
 The `n %=numtype% numtype` operator will check for every value of
 numeric vector `n` if it can be considered a number belonging to type
 `numtype`.
 The following values for `numtype` are allowed: